 Sit in on a college class, spend the night in the residence halls, find out what dining hall food really tastes like (it’s good, we promise!) all while connecting with current and admitted students on BC’s picturesque campus.
-The Keith A. Francis AHANA Weekend (KAF) is a three-day, two-night program that gives admitted AHANA (African-American, Hispanic, Asian, and Native American) scholars an introduction to academic and extracurricular life at Boston College.
+The Keith A. Francis AHANA Weekend (KAF) is a three-day, two-night program that gives admitted scholars of AHANA (African, Hispanic, Asian, and Native American) descent an introduction to academic and extracurricular life at Boston College.
 Wondering if BC is the right school for you?
 Come experience what we’re all about.

 “This event gave me such a real and intimate view of student life at BC.
 I stayed up with my hosts until 2 a.m. talking about a wide range of topics, and as a native Spanish-speaker, I helped my host with her Spanish homework.”

 All attendees will receive a final copy of scheduled events when they arrive on Saturday, April 6.